-In one recent study1 where DuPont Nutrition & Health was a partner, teenagers given an afternoon snack with soy protein made both a later request for their evening meal and then healthier eating choices during the evening.
+In one recent study1 where DuPont Nutrition & Biosciences was a partner, teenagers given an afternoon snack with soy protein made both a later request for their evening meal and then healthier eating choices during the evening.

 Similar results have been obtained in clinical studies of fiber supplementation, which have investigated the hunger-dampening effect of polydextrose.
 In 2014, DuPont scientists led a meta-analysis of six such studies2.
 The conclusion was that study participants generally consumed 12.5% less energy after an earlier snack with polydextrose.